International ecommerce

 6. Monitor Performance

-Regularly analyze sales data and customer feedback from different markets using Shopify’s analytics tools.
+Regularly analyze sales data and customer feedback from different international markets using Shopify’s analytics tools.
 This will help you refine your strategies and improve the shopping experience.

 Strategic Decisions: Single Store vs. Multi-Store Approach